 (Adapted from “Feeling Your Way Back to Life” by Ron Burks, M.A.)

-IMPORTANT: While it is very helpful in one’s recovery to write and talk about feelings and experiences, if memories become too painful (child survivors may experience feelings of rage, intense sadness and fear, nightmares and/or flashbacks), or if you are struggling with any type of destructive behavior, seek out a supportive, safe, and understanding counselor or therapist who is knowledgeable with complex post traumatic stress disorder (a.k.a. complex post traumatic stress syndrome) and abusive religious cults or cultic groups and the after effects of thought reform and manipulation.
+Important: While it is very helpful in one’s recovery to write and talk about feelings and experiences, if memories become too painful (child survivors may experience feelings of rage, intense sadness and fear, nightmares and/or flashbacks), or if you are struggling with any type of destructive behavior, seek out a supportive, safe, and understanding licensed counselor or therapist who is knowledgeable with complex post traumatic stress disorder and abusive religious cults or cultic groups and the after effects of thought reform and manipulation.
 This is especially true if you begin to have memories of being sexually abused.
 The helper or therapist should be willing to listen, validate and empower you; not try to control you or tell you to “get over it.”
 (Also see: Surviving and How to Walk Yourself Through a Panic Attack)

 How Do I Go About Writing and What Do I Write About?